-The New York-Presbyterian Hospital (NYPH) and Memorial Sloan Kettering Cancer Center jointly offer an ACGME-accredited two-year training program in Medical Genetics.
-The program is designed to train physicians to diagnose, manage, and counsel patients with genetic disorders.
-There is also an opportunity for special focus on inherited predisposition to cancer.
-Both NYPH and Memorial Sloan Kettering are affiliated with the Weill Graduate School of Medical Sciences of Cornell University.
-The Division of Human Genetics at NYPH performs adult, pediatric, and prenatal consultations for a full range of inherited disorders and chromosomal abnormalities.
-Memorial Sloan Kettering is a comprehensive cancer center consisting of Memorial Hospital and the Sloan Kettering Institute.
-The Clinical Genetics Service at Memorial Sloan Kettering sees a high volume of patients who have or may have an inherited predisposition to cancer.
+The New York-Presbyterian Hospital (NYPH) and Memorial Sloan Kettering Cancer Center (MSK) jointly offer an ACGME-accredited two-year Medical Genetics Residency training program.
+The program is designed to train physicians in the comprehensive diagnosis, management, treatment, risk assessment and counseling of patients who have or are at risk for having genetic disorders or disorders with a genetic component.
+Both NYPH and MSK are affiliated with the Weill Cornell Graduate School of Medical Sciences of Cornell University.
+The Division of Medical Genetics at NYPH provides adult, pediatric, and prenatal consultations for a full range of inherited disorders and chromosomal abnormalities.
+MSK is a comprehensive cancer center consisting of Memorial Hospital and the Sloan Kettering Institute.
+The Clinical Genetics Service at MSK sees a high volume of patients who have or may have an inherited predisposition to cancer.

-This joint training program includes rotations at two clinical cytogenetics laboratories, three clinical molecular genetics laboratories, and one clinical biochemical genetics laboratory.
-At NYPH, research interests relevant to Medical Genetics include clinical genetics, dysmorphology, metabolic diseases, and prenatal diagnosis.
-At Memorial Sloan Kettering, research relevant to Medical Genetics is active in four major areas: oncogenesis, genetic susceptibility to cancer, animal modes of human cancer, and gene transfer for gene therapy.
+This joint training program includes rotations at general genetics clinic, cancer predisposition clinic, craniofacial clinic, neurogenetics clinic, prenatal diagnosis clinic, preimplantation genetic diagnosis clinic, and at biochemical genetics clinics in 2 partner institutions.
+Laboratory rotations include cytogenetics, biochemical genetics and molecular genetics.
+At NYPH, research interests relevant to Medical Genetics include syndrome recognition and clinical delineation, neurogenetics, and cancer predisposition.
+At MSK, research relevant to Medical Genetics is active in four major areas: oncogenesis, genetic susceptibility to cancer, animal modes of human cancer, and gene transfer for gene therapy.

 Length of Program

-MD or MD/PhD who has completed a minimum of two years of ACGME-accredited residency training in the US or Canada
+MD or MD/PhD who has completed a minimum of one year of ACGME-accredited residency training in the US or Canada

 Number of Positions